gridjs/docs/doc/API.md

 ### ImageObject.hold

 Do not update image object form workplace data until `ImageObject.flush` is called.
-This method is only avaliable for `ImageObject.plot`.
-If you have many dots or lines to draw, and you'd like to do that within a loop, then you should call this method before the loop, and then call `ImageObject.flush` to update the image object.
+This method is only avaliable for `ImageObject.plot`, `ImageObject.rect`, `ImageObject.arc`, `ImageObject.circle` and `ImageObject.poly`.
+If you have many geometries to draw, and you'd like to do that within a loop, then you should call this method before the loop, and then call `ImageObject.flush` to update the image object.

 ```
 ImageObject ImageObject.hold()